asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Prabability_and_Statistics.md

 ## Python Teaser on Probability and Statistics

 In this teaser we will deal with problems on fair six-sided dice.
-To start with, workout exercise 1 using pen and paper:
+To start with, workout exercise 1 using pen and paper.

 #### Note: An experiment of throwing two dice simultaneously is the same as an experiment of throwing one die twice.

-### Exercise 1: Finding all possible outcomes of die throws.
+### Exercise 1: Finding possible outcomes of die throws.

 1. How many possible die throw outcomes are there if you threw a six-sided die twice?
-Note that here getting a die throw of 1 followed 2 (i.e [1,2]) is distinct   from 2 followed by 1 (i.e.[2,1]).
+Note that here getting a die throw of 1 followed 2 (i.e [1, 2]) is distinct from 2 followed by 1 (i.e.[2, 1]).

    * Hint 1: Die throws are independent.